BDC Hamburger Icon

 SBA and Agility Recovery disaster checklists

 The SBA and Agility Recovery provide comprehensive checklists of things you should do in the days before a disaster is likely to strike.
-Review the ones that are applicable to your business – you want to make sure you can do all of this if necessary.
-All checklists are printable PDFs, although some may need to be downloaded with a business email.
+Review the ones applicable to your business — you want to ensure you can do as much as possible.
+All checklists are printable PDFs, although some may need to be downloaded with a business email:

 FEMA Ready Business Toolkits

 These 40- to 65-page documents are a good place to start.
-They are generic and broad, because they are meant to work for many different types of businesses.
-But they do provide a solid framework focused on six factors: staff, surroundings, space, systems, structure and service.
+They are generic and broad because they are meant to work for many different types of businesses.
+However, they provide a solid framework focused on six factors: staff, surroundings, space, systems, structure and service:

 BDC Logo